huijing/slides/69-view-source-2019/README.md

 - using `grid-template-areas` to name grid areas is structurally similar to what we see rendered on the page
 - each line surrounded with quotes represents a grid row, every value in the line makes up the grid column
 - every line must have the same number of columns otherwise the whole thing is moot
-- change your layout without having to touch the code for the grid items, only the grid areas *(change grid area of banana)*
+- change your layout without having to touch the code for the grid items, only the grid areas *(change grid area of boat)*
 - *(switch to green tea example)*
 - here I've named the key areas of the grid to match what content is in it, like *title*, *image*, *nav*,  and so on
 - when the viewport size changes, I adjust the positions of the elements by touching the CSS for only the grid container *(proceed to resize browser and hit 3 layouts)*